|

 The FCC has implemented policies to facilitate the retirement of

-outdated copper networks and promote the deployment of fiber-optic systems.
+outdated DSL copper networks and promote the deployment of fiber-optic systems.

 According to the FCC, these "tech transitions" involve switching network